hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 ## Localization

-The project currently provides English and Spanish translations.
-To contribute another language, copy `app/src/main/res/values/strings.xml` into a new `values-xx` directory, translate all strings, and open a pull request.
+The project currently provides English, German, Spanish, and French translations.
+French strings were contributed by the community.
+To add another language, copy `app/src/main/res/values/strings.xml` into a new `values-xx` directory, translate all strings, and open a pull request.

 ## Repository threading